-DISA Intercept Routing-Busy/DND
+DISA Intercept Routing-DND

-If the destination called by the outside party is busy or in DND mode, and if (1) the busy destination does not set Call Waiting, FWD, or Idle Extension Hunting or (2) the destination is in DND mode and Idle Extension Hunting is not available, one of the following can be selected through system programming:
+If the destination called by the outside party is in DND mode and Idle Extension Hunting is not available, one of the following can be selected through system programming:

-- a) Busy Tone: Busy tone is sent to the caller. - b) Intercept Routing: Intercept Routing-Busy/DND will work and the call will be redirected to the preprogrammed destination. - c) Outgoing Message (OGM): An outgoing message (OGM) will be sent to the caller.
-The message for busy/DND mode can be assigned for each outgoing message (OGM) which has a DISA floating extension number.
+- a) Busy Tone: The caller will hear a busy tone. - b) Intercept: DND will redirect the call to the preprogrammed destination on an extension basis. - c) OGM: An outgoing message (OGM) will be sent to the caller.
+The message for DND mode can be assigned for each outgoing message (OGM) which has a DISA floating extension number.

-2.11.3 [5-3-1] Voice Message-DISA System

-- → DISA Intercept-Intercept when Destination through DISA is Busy - $\rightarrow$ DISA Intercept-Intercept when Destination through DISA sets DND
+\rightarrow 2.11.3 [5-3-1] Voice Message-DISA System-DISA Intercept-Intercept when Destination through DISA sets DND